-Bhitarkanika, located at a distance of 206 km away from Chandipur, lies at the delta of Bhramani, Baitarani and Dhamra rivers.
+Bhitarkanika, located at a distance of 206 km from Chandipur, lies at the delta of Bhramani, Baitarani and Dhamra rivers.
 Embellished with exotic wildlife and lush green forest, Bhitarkanika sees an influx of tourists in summer and winter seasons.
 Visitors have to take permission for entry from the Forest Authority of Bhitarkanika.

 To reach here one has to take a boat ride from Khola to Dangmal which is the only means of communication.
 The ride is very enthralling as one can witness the second-largest mangrove ecosystem in India.
 Bhitarkanika has a National Park encompassed by the Wildlife sanctuary.

 Gahira Matha beach lies nearby which acts as a separator between the jungle and the Bay of Bengal.
-Rich in flora and fauna; Bhitarkanika is home to exotic and endangered wild species like white crocodile, saltwater crocodiles, monitor lizards, pythons, king cobra, darters and many more.
+Rich in flora and fauna, Bhitarkanika is home to exotic and endangered wild species like white crocodiles, saltwater crocodiles, monitor lizards, pythons, king cobra, darters and many more.
 Birds from Central Asia and Europe migrate here creating an added advantage for tourism.